 Women carry Mycoplasma species more than men.
 Age is not so much a factor as is sexual activity, but neonates can contract Mycoplasma from their mothers.
 Adolescents and older children rarely have Ureaplasma.

 Diagnosis of Ureaplasma

 Doctors may be unfamiliar with Mycoplasma and Ureaplasma, and testing for them is complicated by a lack of facilities in many clinics.
-Identifying these organisms may end up being a last resort instead of a standard of testing.
-Because they are resistant to antibiotics, treatment with antibiotics will be unsuccessful.
+Identifying these organisms may end up being the last resort instead of a standard of testing.

 Treatment of Ureaplasma

 With tetracycline resistance common in many isolates, the drug of choice is now macrolides, fluoroquinolones or still indeed tetracyclines.

 A week of doxycycline works well in cases of urethritis due to Ureaplasma species.
 Sexual partners should be treated.

 Condoms or other barrier methods are not effective at preventing transmissions, since Ureaplasma is often part of natural flora, and is opportunistic.